Loving Arms Childbirth Classes (and Refresher Classes)

 We recommend that you take a class that ends anywhere between one week and 4 weeks before your due date.

 We have classes on Monday, Tuesday, Wednesday andThursday nights and some Saturday mornings.

 Occasionally someone is due BEFORE the class ends but it often works out because many moms are overdue.
 The first five classes prepare you for labor and delivery, the 6th is breastfeeding, the 7th is about postpartum and the last class is review material and a brief blessingway.

 Please email email@example.com if you have more questions.

-During our eight week long class series, we cover all topics pertaining to childbirth education (process of labor to newborn care) but an important difference between our classes and others, isthe devotion to and time spent on labor support techniques.
+During our eight week long class series, we cover all topics pertaining to childbirth education (process of labor to postpartum realities) but an important difference between our classes and others, isthe devotion to and time spent on labor support techniques.
 In every class we practice breathing, sounding, positions, massage & counter-pressure techniques, relaxation, visualization, verbal support, use of rebozos, acupressure, & more.

 We prepare you to give birth in a hospital, birth center or at home.
 You will have a deeper understanding of the value of a birth team, the role of the doula, how family members can participate, how to choose medication wisely when appropriate and will be able to understand the vast array of options and interventions available to birthing women.

 We encourage each class of eight or fewer couples to get to know one another so that after the babies are born an instant support group is already born as well!